BLCM/wlmods/Apocalyptech/README.md

 ## Gear Changes

+- **Enchantment-Spawning Tweaks** - Some collected changes to how Enchantments get spawned on gear.
+(All applicable gear, even chances, and supported class weighting.)
 - **Morph-A-Gun™ 2000** - A set of mods to make guns morph into other guns the instant they're fired.
 - **Red Text Explainer** - Adds a description of weapon/spell special effects on the card.